Sustainability

 The University of Edinburgh has purchased 431 hectares of land at Drumbrae.
 The land is in the Ochils, near the city of Stirling, north of Bridge of Allan.
 It sits in the Stirling Local Authority Area.

-We'd like to increase biodiversity on the site by creating woodland and improving open habitats, and wish to consult you on our plans.
+We'd like to increase biodiversity on the site by creating woodland and improving open habitats.

-A new Land Management Plan has been produced to map out and guide what we will do at Drumbrae.
+A new woodland creation proposal has been produced to map out and guide what we will do at Drumbrae.
 It covers:

 • woodland creation